How The Team Of Qarib Qarib Singlle Took Bollywood One More Step Qarib To Gender-Neutrality

 From choreographer and script supervisor, to production, assistant direction, domestic distribution and art direction, to the costume and legal departments, the crew has many women leading the way.
 What’s more, the story itself is credited to veteran writer Kamna Chandra, who has given us classics like Chandni (1989) as well as 1942: A Love Story (1994), and is the mother of Tanuja and her talented siblings.
 While both mother and daughter have had a part in narrating Yash Chopra romance sagas — which had the ’90s wrapped around their little finger — they have both broken away to make a mark in very different kinds of cinema.

-The stories are worth telling, of how these women, by dint of their capabilities, worked their way up, often experimenting with different mediums to become powers to reckon with in their own individual (and a few overlapping) domains.
+The stories are worth telling.
+Of how these women, by dint of their capabilities, and while experimenting with different mediums, worked their way up to become powers to reckon with in their individual (and a few overlapping) domains.
 Some of them have collaborated previously, but this is the first time that they have linked up together to form an organic collaboration that reflects so much more than what we see on screen.

 Excerpts from our conversations with the four women behind QQS….